GENEA

 To encourage authors to make their work reproducible and reward the effort that this requires, we have introduced the GENEA Reproducibility Award.

 We will also host an open poster session for advertising your late-breaking results and already-published work to the community.
 No paper submission is needed to participate in the poster session, and these posters will not be part of any proceedings (non archival).
-Submission guidelines for the poster session will be available on the workshop website.
+Submission guidelines can be found below.

 Reproducibility Award